 Gross Archive

-Understanding the Computer
+Understanding The Computer

 In the 1940s Thomas Watson, boss of the giant IBM Corporation, reputedly forecast that the world would need no more than "about five computers."
 Six decades later and the global population of computers has now risen to something like one billion machines! of course that was probably a bad prediction from Thomas Watson.